Interfaces allow (or deny) access to a resource outside of a snap’s confinement.

 An interface is most commonly used to enable a snap to access OpenGL acceleration, sound playback or recording, your network, and your $HOME directory.
 But which interfaces a snap requires, and provides, is very much dependent on the type of snap and its own requirements.

 To see which interfaces a snap is using, and which interfaces it could use but isn’t, type

 snap connections <snapname>:

-In the above output, you can see that VLC isn’t using the
+In the above output, the

 home interface is connected to the system

 :home slot name).